Granby, Missouri: History

+In 1850, while traveling through Missouri on his way to St. Louis, Missouri, William Foster discovered galena ore while digging along Gum Spring Branch (Creek) on the property of settler Madison Vickery.
+Mr. Foster & Mr. Vickery opened the first shaft harvesting this ore, leading to the "Granby Stampede" two years later, a mine rush that populated the town.
+A post office was founded in Granby and has been in operation since 1856.
+The community took its name from Granby, Massachusetts.That same year, the towns first railroad tracks were laid.
+In 1857, Peter F. Blow and F. B. Kennett formed The Granby Mining and Smelting Company to smelt the mined lead.
+By 1859, Granby was a boom town of more than 8,000 people.
+The Granby Mining and Smelting Company lasted throughout most of the Civil War, held at various times by both Union and Confederate troops, until the Confederates finally blew up the furnaces to keep them out of Union hands.

+Many residents fled the town after the Civil War occupations.
+The Granby Mining and Smelting Company was reorganized after the war by Henry Taylor Blow.

+Mining was the chief industrial activity in Granby throughout the 19th century, with heavy concentrations of lead, zinc, galena, and calamine, Until the early 1950's when the ore, once thought to be inexhaustible, petered out.
+The company dissolved and shut down the mines.

 Demographics

 2010 census

 As of the census of 2010, there were 2,134 people, 821 households, and 573 families living in the city.
 The population density was 482.8 PD/sqmi.
 There were 940 housing units at an average density of 212.7 /sqmi.
 The racial makeup of the city was 92.5% White, 0.3% African American, 2.8% Native American, 1.1% Asian, 0.6% from other races, and 2.8% from two or more races.
 Hispanic or Latino of any race were 1.7% of the population.

 There were 821 households, of which 36.4% had children under the age of 18 living with them, 48.0% were married couples living together, 15.8% had a female householder with no husband present, 6.0% had a male householder with no wife present, and 30.2% were non-families.
 27.4% of all households were made up of individuals, and 11.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.54 and the average family size was 3.05.

 The median age in the city was 36 years.
 28% of residents were under the age of 18; 9.2% were between the ages of 18 and 24; 23.2% were from 25 to 44; 24.4% were from 45 to 64; and 15.3% were 65 years of age or older.
 The gender makeup of the city was 48.8% male and 51.2% female.